top of page

 Outdoor Plants

-The best time to fertilize your outdoor plants with Grandpa’s Backyard Essential Outdoor Plant Blend
+The best time to fertilize your outdoor plants with Grandpa’s Backyard Soluble or Spreadable Plant Food

 is early spring when they are actively growing after winter dormancy.
 However, the ideal time can vary,